-The next Maha Kumbh Mela will take place in the holy city of Haridwar in Uttarakhand from January to April 2021.
+Maha Kumbh Mela in 2021 will take place in the holy city of Haridwar in Uttarakhand.

 Followers of Hinduism believe in Moksha.
 They believe that the Soul is immortal, and gets a new body after the death of its previous one.
 The end of this cycle of Birth and Rebirth is called Moksha.
 It is believed that Moksha is not easy to attain – but it is also believed that if you take a bath at a certain place during the holy time of the Kumbh Mela, you can attain Moksha.